akiko-luka/battle-game/README.md

 This project is for educational purposes only.
 All credit for the design is given to the original designer.

 ### Overview
-The Dragon⍟Ball 𝐙 Mini Battle Game is a turn-based console game built using `Node.js` for a project.
+The Dragon⍟Ball 𝐙 Mini Battle Game is a turn-based console game built using `Node.js`.
 It engages players in battles against the default opponent, Frieza, offering a Dragon Ball Z-themed gaming experience.
-The game uses `readline-sync` to create an interactive game and `chalk` to enhance console output with colorful visuals.
+The game uses `readline-sync` library to create an interactive experience and `chalk` to enhance console output with colorful visuals.

 ### Tools used
 - Node.js